fishhack66/PAL-1-Stuff/BASIC Games, etc/BORG ATTACK/README.md

 19 REM Place Borg Cube at edge of quadrant

-99 REM Move Borg Cube 0 or -1 (X,Y) on grid
+99 REM Move Borg Cube 0 or -1 (X and Y) on grid

 199 REM Pod jump routine